Get a jump start on Spring cleaning by doing some early spring cleaning to clear away the winter mess and organize your winter gear for next year.

 Give foyer baseboards a good soapy cleaning.
 Something with a fresh bright scent that will linger and give you that wonderful spring cleaning scent.

 Check window seals.
-Take stock of the screens, recaulk where needed- While it is warming up now is a great time to do some maintenance on the windows.
+Take stock of the screens, and recaulk where needed.
+While it is warming up now is a great time to do some maintenance on the windows.
 Take a walk around the house and check all the seals, caulking as needed.

 Make DIY Moth/Pest repellant.
 To include in winter storage bins, You can find my simple natural DIY tutorial for Moth Repellant bags here.